TancrediZini/SoapySDR-SoapyRemote/README.md

 ```

+I was worried about `[ERROR] avahi_entry_group_new() failed`.
+I serched many ways to resolve the issue, even if it didn't affect the server-client communication in a detectable(from me, at least...) way, but I couldn't find a solution to it.
+I tried to install the `SoapyRemote` on a `Raspian` system and that error never showed up while binding the server, so I suppose it stems from my lack of knowledge about Linux based systems.

 ## Using CubicSDR with the Local Net Device

 Why CubucSDR?
-It was a software I have alredy seen in some video tutorials about SDR modules and it was easy to find and select the SDR module over the Network, as shown in the image below:
+It was a software I had alredy seen used in some video tutorials about SDR modules and it was easy to find and select the SDR module over the Network, as shown in the image below:

 ![Alt text](Images/CubicSDR_Local_Net_module.jpg "CubicSDR module selection")